-- The host-id must be sent to AnyBody Technology before the license can be issued. - Host-id for a standalone license can be found by the AnyBody software.
+• The host-id must be sent to AnyBody Technology before the license can be issued.

+- Host-id for a standalone license can be found by the AnyBody software.
 AnyBody's License Manager will assist you in finding host-id options that can be sent to AnyBody Technology.
 Please refer to the next section. - Floating network licenses are bound to a license server.
-Please refer to a later chapter in this manual for more details on this.
+Please refer to Chapter 5.
+Floating Licenses and License Management Server in this manual for more details on this.